jpverkamp/blog/content/programming/2013/2013-01-17-decoding-escaped-unicode-strings.md

 <!--more-->

-Each block of characters with the form `\uxxxx` (where `x` is a {{< wikipedia "hexadecimal" >}} value) is actually a Unicode character.
+Each block of characters with the form `\uxxxx` (where `x` is a [[wiki:hexadecimal]]() value) is actually a Unicode character.
 But the problem is, there's no direct way (to my knowledge) to force Python to convert those to the actual characters.
 At least not directly.
 (My original plan was to use `eval`, but some Tweets broke that rather badly.)

 What I ended up doing was writing a quick script that would convert such strings.
 Essentially, it would use regular expression to match the `\uxxxx` pattern.
 Then it would extract the hex value and convert it to a single Unicode character.
 Finally, the former would be replaced with the latter, repeating the process so long as more matches were found.